NYPD opens hate crime investigation after car rams into Chabad headquarters building

 The suspect asked the students about when the Hasidic gathering was happening, and they told him: “It’s also tomorrow, but mainly tonight.”

-“Any threat to a Jewish institution or place of worship must be taken seriously,” Mamdani said.
+“Any threat to a Jewish institution or place of worship must be taken seriously,” Mamdani added.
 “Antisemitism has no place in our city.”

 New York Attorney General Letitia James, who was also at the news conference, said her office will be working with NYPD to investigate the incident.